androettop/CTFAK-UnEx/README.md

 ## Compiling CTFAK UnEx

-**Compiling CTFAK is not recommended.** Please go to [installation](https://github.com/AITYunivers/CTFAK-UnEx#installation) to download CTFAK precompiled.

-Compiling CTFAK does not get you newer features compared to the actions.

-If you'd like to compile CTFAK anyway, right click the solution on the right and press `Build Solution` or do it through the key bind `Control + Shift + B`, then right click the solution once again and press `Open Folder in File Explorer`.
+Right click the solution on the right and press `Build Solution` or do it through the key bind `Control + Shift + B`, then right click the solution once again and press `Open Folder in File Explorer`.

-Open the `build` folder and you should be able to run `CTFAK.Cli.exe` without problems!
+Now, you should be able to run `CTFAK.Cli.exe` without problems!

 # Usage
-CTFAK UnEx is very easy to use and requires little input from the user.
+CTFAK UnEx was very easy to use and requires little input from the user.

 To get started, open `CTFAK.Cli.exe` and drag in your Clickteam Fusion 2.5 exe, apk, ccn, dat, bin, or mfa file and press enter.

 In parameters, you can input anything listed in [Parameters](https://github.com/AITYunivers/CTFAK-UnEx#parameters), but make sure to put a `-` before each one.
 If you don't want to input any parameters (which you normally shouldn't need to do) then you can leave it blank.
 After you've filled out your parameters, press enter.

 If you're using a ccn, dat, or bin file it will bring up a prompt asking you to select a file reader.
-In any case, press `1` for CCN.
+In any case, select CCN.

-After these steps, it will start reading the application.
-If it closes or gives an error during this process, run `CTFAK.Cli.exe` in command prompt, repeat the process, and then send the error in our [Discord](https://www.discord.com/invite/wsH3KNtvvJ), try the original [CTFAK 2.0](https://github.com/CTFAK/CTFAK2.0), or [open an issue on the original repository](https://github.com/CTFAK/CTFAK2.0/issues).

 If all goes according to plan, you should see a screen saying `Reading finished in _ seconds` along with some information about the game.
 From here you may run any plugins you have installed.
 Normal installations should have `Export as MFA`, `Dump Everything`, `Image Dumper`, `Sound Dumper`, `Packed Data Dumper`, and `Sorted Image Dumper`.

 Do not use the `Restart CTFAK` option as it is non-functional.
 Please remember that this is an unfinished version of CTFAK.

-If you run into any issues with those 6 plugins, you may send the error in our [Discord](https://www.discord.com/invite/wsH3KNtvvJ), try the original [CTFAK 2.0](https://github.com/CTFAK/CTFAK2.0), or [open an issue on the original repository](https://github.com/CTFAK/CTFAK2.0/issues).
-If the plugin is not on that list, we cannot troubleshoot it for you.
+> [!WARNING]
+> Please do not report any issues.
+CTFAK 2.0 is no longer being worked on.
+Please do not bother us about it.

 Finally, you may close CTFAK UnEx and find any outputs your plugins gave, in the `Dumps` folder.